Adetutu777/encode-hackathon/README.md

  <!-- Available Features on chainWrite -->
 ### Available Features on chainWrite
-        - Wallet connect :Connect to your wallet
+        - Connect to your wallet

-        - Creation: of profile on Lens for new users
+        - Creation of profile on Lens for new users

-        - Logging: in for returning users who already has an account
+        - Logging in for returning users who already has an account

         - Read recommended blogpost